Sokol

 There is much to enjoy at Sokol Greater Cleveland, at historic Bohemian National Hall and home of Czech Cultural Center.

-Enjoy ethnic food, drink & music, concerts, plays, cooking & language classes, sports, concerts and many special events throughout the year in addition to our historic gymnastics program.
+Enjoy ethnic food, drink & music, concerts, plays, films, cooking & language and other classes, sports, and many special events throughout the year in addition to our historic gymnastics program.
 Become a member with all its benefits and receive notification of upcoming activities.

 All participants in the Sokol gymnastics program must be members of Sokol Greater Cleveland.
 To enroll children in our classes, at least one parent or guardian is required to become an Associate Member.